Duty to refer - information for professionals

 If you are homeless or in danger of being made homeless, please see our Get help to avoid becoming homeless information.

-As of 1 October 2018, there is a legal requirement for some public services to refer its service users if:
+From 1 October 2018, there is a legal requirement for some public services to refer its service users if:

 - they are homeless